Fraternalilab/POPScomp/README.md

 ## Software
 Please use the [Issues](https://github.com/Fraternalilab/POPScomp/issues) page for bug reports and add a Star to the repository to support the software maintainers.

-The [POPScomp GitHub repository](https://github.com/Fraternalilab/POPScomp) contains the following components:
+The [POPScomp repository](https://github.com/Fraternalilab/POPScomp) contains the following components:
 ### POPSC  ![C CI](https://github.com/Fraternalilab/POPScomp/workflows/C%20CI/badge.svg)
 A GNU Autotools package of the POPS C program that computes SASA for a given structure.